Fynjirby/tydid/README.md

 const allTasks = tydid.getTasks();
 ```

-There is an examples of usage in the `examples` directory.
+There is an example of usage in the `examples` directory.

 ## Configuration